dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/group-dynamics-worksheet.md

 * *I want to be a ghost, quiet for most of the day but reliably haunting the repo with my contributions.*

-Copy the form, paste it just below, and fill it out for yourself!
-We'll add these to the First Team Meeting Workshop.
+Fill out the form below for yourself.
+We'll add these to the `Group Dynamics Worksheet` wiki page later.

 ```